We do our best to help make this affordable for everyone, so we're including some big discounts on the program.

 Dear boss/friends/family, I'm training at Dev Bootcamp for the next 9 weeks, learning to be like Neo.
 See you on the other side.
 I love you and I'm sorry.

 Software engineering is a craft that takes years of deliberate practice and learning to master.
 Our goal is to graduate world-class beginners, and jumpstart your journey towards becoming an elite coder.
 Having said that, we are betting that in 9 weeks you can learn enough programming to start contributing value to an engineering team as an entry level developer, where your learning can continue on the job.
+In fact, we think that our most successful graduates are those that view their first job as covering their food and rent while they continue to learn.

 For a more in-depth look at how we manage to teach people to program so quickly checkout Jesse Farmer's answer on quora.